-Remember: From Oracle Database 12c onwards, password access direct to the listener to query it for the available instances has been blocked, so that this method of discovery is available only for earlier versions of Oracle Database.
+OREPORT OR A SECTION AND SECTION AND SECTION ASSESSITION SECTION ASSESSED ASSESSEDA instances has been blocked, so that this method of discovery is available only for earlier versions of Oracle Database.

 The following diagram shows an example scenario:

 The above diagram shows three database servers, two on Subnet1 and one on Subnet2.
 The Subnet1 is assigned to Inventory Beacon1 and Subnet2 is assigned to Inventory Beacon2.
 Note that in this diagram, DB1 and DB2 are running versions of Oracle Database compatible with the same OLEDB driver, as discussed in Direct Collection of Oracle Inventory; separately, DB3 may also be compatible, or may require a different version, which may be the reason that it is managed by a separate inventory beacon.